kayliryan/everything-is-vine/journals/jennifer.md

 handle payment validation on the front-end.
 On the back-end, I updated the POST for Order to add a function that would create a confirmation number when a valid/payed order is submitted.

 After I finished that, I worked on some CSS for the Shopping Cart front end.
 This was nice because I haven't really had a chance to use too much CSS and need more practice.
 I found out today I could override Bootstraps settings for button color by using !important after the chosen color.
-Using the inspect elements, made it a little easier to seart for the necessary element/tag selectors to modify.
+I also learned you can adjust the width and height with {size that you want} or "size that you want" for React.
+Using the inspect elements, made it a little easier to search for the necessary element/tag selectors to modify.
 Tomorrow, I will implement some more dynamic rendering to the page.

 ## Monday, September 5, 2022